-8.6.4 PHY packet receive
+8.7.4 PHY packet receive

 The PHY packet receive format is shown below.
 The first word contains a synthesized packet header with a tCode of 4'hE.
 The second quadlet contains the PHY quadlet and the third quadlet contains the inverse of the first quadlet.
 Software is required to verify the integrity of the second quadlet by checking it against the third quadlet.
 The final (fourth) quadlet contains the packet trailer.
-Self-ID packets not arriving during the bus initialization self-ID phase are received as PHY packets.